Tips For Reducing Closing Costs With a Seller Concession

 - Conventional Mortgage – here, things are more complex.
 Seller concessions vary on your down payment amount.
 For down payments up to 10% - you can get up to 3% seller concessions.
 For down payments between 10 – 25% - the seller concessions covering the closing costs can rise to 6%.
 For down payments over 25% - seller concessions go up to 9% of the net home price.
 Investment Property – in this situation, the down payment has no influence whatsoever.
 The seller concessions can go only up to 2%.

 Having a seller contribute to a buyer's closing costs is a great way to make a real estate transaction work financially for a buyer.
-Seller's concessions are a common part of many real estate sales.
-If it makes sense, don't be afraid to ask for a concession the next time you purchase a home.
+Seller's concessions are a standard part of many real estate sales.
+If it makes sense, don't hesitate to ask for a concession the next time you purchase a home.